Image courtesy of Dustin Bradford/Getty Images.

 The recent injury to Sam Gagner has some Oilers fans once again clamoring for a “tough guy” to ride the pine for Edmonton during the 2013-2014 season.

-I’ve long been of the belief that having a George Parros or a Brian McGrattan doesn’t make the other team any less likely to come after your star players physically.
-I have a hunch that having a fighter around doesn’t make your team any less likely to get injured over the course of a season.
+I’ve long been of the belief that having a George Parros or a Brian McGrattan on the bench won’t deter the other team from being physical with your star players.
+I also have a hunch that having a fighter around doesn’t make your team any less likely to get injured over the course of a season.

 Man Games Lost